lam1aa/RSE-Student-Subject/README.md

 ## Contact Information ##

-For any inquiries, you can reach out to me through my Git account:
+For any inquiries, you can reach out to me through my Git account: [Lamia Islam](https://gitup.uni-potsdam.de/islam)

-<a href="https://gitup.uni-potsdam.de/islam" target="_blank">Lamia Islam</a>